 The best way to make your goldfish live a long time is to provide a large tank and care for them well.

 To give your goldfish the best chance of living a long time, you should:

-- keep your goldfish in a big tank
+- Keep your goldfish in a big tank

-- make sure the tank is cycled
+- Make sure the tank is cycled

-- keep a close eye on the water quality
+- Keep a close eye on the water quality

-- and feed your goldfish a healthy diet
+- Feed your goldfish a healthy diet

 Buying your goldfish from a quality independent pet shop or private breeder will make sure you get a good, healthy fish.